-Rizan et al. (2016) conducted a systematic review to evaluate the efficacy and safety of bioabsorbable steroid eluting intranasal devices.
-Seven studies met the inclusion criteria, including 5 randomized controlled trials (RCTs), that followed patients from 2 to 6 months after steroid-eluting intranasal devices.
-Six studies demonstrated stent efficacy with statistical significance.
-Steroid-eluting bioabsorbable intranasal devices were effective in reducing adhesion formation, polyp formation, inflammation, Lund-Kennedy scores, and perioperative sinus endoscopy scores.
-The devices improved patient-reported outcomes and olfaction while reducing postoperative interventions.
-According to the authors, there is limited data available and further studies are required to determine whether they are safe and effective adjuncts post ESS.
+Rizan et al. (2016) conducted a systematic review to evaluate the efficacy and safety of bioabsorbable steroid-eluting intranasal devices.
+Seven studies met the inclusion criteria, including five RCTs that followed patients from 2 to 6 months after receiving steroid-eluting intranasal devices.
+Six studies found stent efficacy to be statistically significant.
+Adhesion formation, polyp formation, inflammation, Lund-Kennedy scores, and perioperative sinus endoscopy scores were reduced by steroid-eluting bioabsorbable intranasal devices.
+The devices improved patient-reported outcomes and olfaction while reducing the number of postoperative interventions.
+According to the authors, there is a lack of data, and more research is needed to determine whether they are safe and effective post-ESS adjuncts.
 The study conclude that additional studies are required to optimize the dosing regimen, compare devices, and provide long-term outcomes.